belousovjr/css-matcher/README.md

 # css-rules-matcher

-A lightweight utility to partially restore the behavior of the deprecated `getMatchedCSSRules` method.
+A lightweight utility to partially restore the behavior of the deprecated `window.getMatchedCSSRules` method.

 ## Table of Contents